 What if I've been charged with a harvesting offence?

-- Call Legal Aid BC immediately to find out if you qualify for a free lawyer.
+Call Legal Aid BC to find out if you qualify for services.

 What if I'm not eligible for a legal aid lawyer?

 If you're not eligible for legal aid, your Aboriginal community might be willing to help pay for a lawyer.
-This depends on the circumstances of your offence and the circumstances of your Aboriginal community.
+This depends on the circumstances of your offence and the circumstances of your community.

 Other legal help

 You might be able to discuss your matter with duty counsel who provide free legal advice.

 You might also be able to get legal information and support from: